dotnet/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 View or download sample code for 2.x:

 * [Basic sample](https://github.com/aspnet/Docs/tree/master/aspnetcore/security/key-vault-configuration/samples/sample1/2.0) - Reads secret values into an app.
-* [Key name prefix sampl](https://github.com/aspnet/Docs/tree/master/aspnetcore/security/key-vault-configuration/samples/sample2/2.0) - Reads secret values using a key name prefix that represents the version of an app, which allows you to load a different set of secret values for each app version.
+* [Key name prefix sample](https://github.com/aspnet/Docs/tree/master/aspnetcore/security/key-vault-configuration/samples/sample2/2.0) - Reads secret values using a key name prefix that represents the version of an app, which allows you to load a different set of secret values for each app version.

 ---

 This document explains how to use the [Microsoft Azure Key Vault](https://azure.microsoft.com/services/key-vault/) configuration provider to load application configuration values from Azure Key Vault secrets.
 Azure Key Vault is a cloud-based service that helps you safeguard cryptographic keys and secrets used by apps and services.
 Common scenarios include controlling access to sensitive configuration data and meeting the requirement for FIPS 140-2 Level 2 validated Hardware Security Modules (HSM's) when storing configuration data.
 This feature is available for applications that target ASP.NET Core 1.1 or higher.

 ## Package
 To use the provider, add a reference to the [Microsoft.Extensions.Configuration.AzureKeyVault](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.AzureKeyVault/) package.
-The provider depends on .NET Framework 4.5.1 (1.1)/4.6.1 (2.x) or .NET Standard 1.5 or higher.
+The provider depends on .NET Framework 4.5.1 (ASP.NET Core 1.1), .NET Framework 4.6.1 (ASP.NET Core 2.x), or .NET Standard 1.5 or higher.

 ## Application configuration
 You can explore the provider with the [sample apps](https://github.com/aspnet/Docs/tree/master/aspnetcore/security/key-vault-configuration/samples).
 Once you establish a key vault and create secrets in the vault, the sample apps securely load the secret values into their configurations and display them in webpages.